sybertuk/test_app/README.md

     URL for host 192.168.0.1 will be: http://192.168.0.1

 # Tips
-NOTE: 	Once the playbook 'web_app_docker.yml' was run one time for the host at least you can delete ssh and sudo password from hosts file since rsa key was installed to remote host.
+Once the playbook 'web_app_docker.yml' was run one time for the host at least you can delete ssh and sudo password from hosts file since rsa key was installed to remote host.
 For example:

 	192.168.0.1 ansible_ssh_user='user'